 - If you have another condition like diabetes or arthritis

 Imaging tests such as X-rays and MRIs can show your foot doctor in midtown Manhattan whether you have a fracture in your foot or a tendon injury that could be causing your pain.
-A non-invasive procedure, such as bone scan, can show if you’re suffering from repetitive stress fractures.
+A non-invasive procedure, such as a bone scan, can show if you’re suffering from repetitive stress fractures.

 Your podiatric care provider may need to test fluid in the joints of your feet to confirm a diagnosis of gout or rheumatoid arthritis.
-Tests can be performed right in the office of your foot doctor NYC.
+Tests can be performed right in the office of your foot doctor in NYC.
 You may begin following a treatment plan to get you back on your feet once a diagnosis is confirmed.

 Light or medium foot pain can often be treated successfully at home by following your NYC podiatrist’s instructions.
 Self-care for your feet may consist of: